 - A Peer Educator’s Role in Responding to Crisis

 - Bystander Intervention as a Peer Education Technique

 - Intrapersonal Applications of Identity as a Peer Educator

 This document outlines the course content and what to expect in each of these modules.

 Certify Your Peer Educators

 Students who are certified receive a CPE membership stating that they have indeed been trained in the core skills that will make them a better leader, role model, activist, and team member.
 After completing the training, students receive a certificate, membership card, and resume attachment by completing the online test.
-You can order materials online or call the BACCHUS Materials Center at (952) 920-8999.
+You can order student workbooks online at NASPA's website.
 Be sure to plan ahead and order extra workbooks, if your year-end budget allows.

 Helpful Links & Resources